-- Use a USB memory device for temporary purposes such as data transfer. - Before you remove the USB Memory Device, execute EjectUSBDevice in a subroutine. - Before you turn OFF the power supply to the HMI, execute EjectUSBDevice in a subroutine. - · Never insert the USB Memory Device facing the wrong way.
-If the USB Memory Device is inserted forcibly, it may become unusable. - To format a USB Memory Device (e.g., to delete all of the data), use a Windows formatting utility and format to FAT32. - · The USB Memory Devices use flash memory, and so their service life is limited.
+- · Use a USB memory for temporary applications such as transferring data. - Before you remove the USB Memory Device, execute EjectUSBDevice in a subroutine. - Before you turn OFF the power supply to the HMI, execute EjectUSBDevice in a subroutine. - Never insert the USB Memory Device facing the wrong way.
+If the USB Memory Device is inserted forcibly, it may become unusable. - To format a USB Memory Device (e.g., to delete all of the data), use a Windows formatting utility and format to FAT32. - The USB Memory Devices use flash memory, and so their service life is limited.
 When the end of the USB Memory Device's service life approaches, the ability to write data is lost, and data is sometimes not retained after writing.
 The service life depends on the size of the data that is written and on the ambient temperature.
 For the unlikely event that data is lost, it is recommended to periodically back up data.